cabforum/smime/SBR.md

 Control over each Mailbox Address SHALL be confirmed using a unique Random Value.
 The Random Value SHALL be sent only to the email address being validated and SHALL not be shared in any other way.

-The Random Value SHALL be unique in each email sent, and each Random Value SHALL remain valid for use in a confirming response for no more than 24 hours from its creation.
+The Random Value SHALL be unique in each email.
+The Random Value SHALL remain valid for use in a confirming response for no more than 24 hours from its creation.
 The CA MAY specify a shorter validity period for Random Values in its CP and/or CPS.

-The Random Value SHALL be reset upon each instance of the email sent by the CA and, if intended for additional use as an authentication factor, upon first use.
+The Random Value SHALL be reset upon each instance of the email sent by the CA to a Mailbox Address, however all relevant Random Values sent to that Mailbox Address SHALL remain valid for use in a confirming response within the validity period decribed in this Section.
+In addition, the Random Value SHALL be reset upon first use if intended for additional use as an authentication factor following the Mailbox Address verification.

 #### 3.2.2.3 Validating applicant as operator of associated mail server(s)